 National Interest Exceptions for Presidential Proclamations Related to COVID-19

 All applicants traveling to the Unites States from Slovakia are subject to Presidential Proclamation 10143 and require a National Interest Exemption (NIE), including travelers who already have a valid U.S. Visa or ESTA.
 NIEs will only be considered for applicants who are Slovak citizens, residents of Slovakia, and/or travelers who are physically present in Slovakia at the time of application.

 Your MRV fee (visa application fee) is valid for at least one year, and possibly longer, from the date of payment, in the country where it was purchased.

 F1 and M1 visa holders and dependents who already have valid visas and I-20s may return to the United States without receiving confirmation of a National Interest Exception from the U.S. Embassy.
 They must still meet all Student and Exchange Visitor Program (SEVP) requirements.

-TRAVELERS EXEMPT FROM TRAVEL RESTRICTIONS: Presidential Proclamation 9993 does NOT apply to U.S. citizens, U.S. Lawful Permanent Residents (green card holders), immediate family members of U.S. citizens such as spouses, children under 21, and parents of U.S. citizen minor children, and other individuals specifically identified in the proclamation.
+TRAVELERS EXEMPT FROM TRAVEL RESTRICTIONS: Presidential Proclamation 10143 does NOT apply to U.S. citizens, U.S. Lawful Permanent Residents (green card holders), immediate family members of U.S. citizens and legal permanent residents such as spouses, children under 21, and parents of U.S. citizen minor children, and other individuals specifically identified in the proclamation.
 These applicants can proceed directly to the airport but should carry supporting documentation such as LPR cards, marriage certificates, birth certificates, or other documents that prove you are exempt from PP 10143.
 Unfortunately, unmarried partners and extended family, including parents of adult U.S. citizen children, and grandparents of U.S. citizens, are not exempt.